Complete Tennessee Caves Guide

 The cave, so far, is known to cover 18.5 miles.

-The tour is 1.5 miles long that includes 3 cave levels and 183 stairs.
+The tour is 1.5 miles long and includes 3 cave levels and 183 stairs.

 Tours are open to ages 5 and up only.
 They are not accessible to strollers and wheelchairs.